 - 'We need a system fit for the 21st century, replacing coal with gas, nuclear, and renewables, and fracking is a key part of those plans.
 A shale gas industry will not only boost our economy and create thousands of jobs across the supply chain – it will help to guarantee a secure energy supply which is an absolute must for this government [...]
 I really believe that this is an opportunity we can’t afford to miss.'

-She has also been quick to reduce arguments against shale gas to 'scaremongering'.
-In an interview with PoliticsHome, Leadsom said:
+Leadsom has also been quick to reduce arguments against shale gas to 'scaremongering'.
+In an interview with PoliticsHome in 2016, Leadsom said:

 - 'There’s the ridiculous argument that somehow we don’t need gas, we can just do it with wind farms and solar.
 Of course that’s absolutely implausible. [...]
 Don’t be browbeaten by very scaremongering accusations into failing to take a decision or making a negative decision.'